 Employees who receive compensation for performing civil duties during working hours shall retain their regular salary.
 Any amount of such additional compensation up to the amount of the employee's basic salary shall be returned or credited to the University.
 The employee shall retain travel reimbursement and per diem, if any.

-Section 3.
-One day of bereavement leave shall be granted for each occurrence when an employee is required to be absent from work because of the death of a member of an employee's family.
-When requested by an employee, up to two additional days of bereavement leave or portions thereof may be used depending upon circumstances.
-The duration of the leave will be determined by the supervisor and/or Assistant Director with the concurrence of the Director.
+Three days of bereavement leave shall be granted for each occurrence when an employee is required to be absent from work because of the death of a member of an employee's family as defined in Section 4.

 Should the Director determine it warranted, in addition to bereavement leave, sick leave, vacation leave or leave without pay may be authorized for condolence or bereavement.

 Family members are limited to spouse, son, daughter, grandchild, child in the custody of or residing in the home of an employee, grandparent, parent, brother, sister, stepchild, mother-in-law or father-in-law or household member as defined in Section 4.